ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 | ${{ env.PACKAGED_OUTPUTPATH }}    | compile-kernel/output        | kernel files storage path  |
 | ${{ env.PACKAGED_OUTPUTDATE }}    | 2021.04.13.1058              | compile date                    |
 | ${{ env.PACKAGED_STATUS }}        | success                      | Compile status. success / failure |

-## Other instructions

-1. After the kernel is compiled, it will be stored in the `compile-kernel/output` directory.
-These kernel files will be automatically cleared from the system compiled with the current kernel.
-You can upload these kernel files to any directory of `Armbian` system, such as `/opt/5.4.170` directory, and execute the `armbian-update` command in this kernel directory to install the kernel.

-2. Please perform a custom kernel test on the `USB/SD/TF` device first, and then install it in the official environment after debugging.